code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

 ##

 ##

-## [G-] State variables should be cached in stack variables rather than re-reading them from storage
+## [G-3] State variables should be cached in stack variables rather than re-reading them from storage

 The instances below point to the second+ access of a state variable within a function.
 Caching of a state variable replaces each ``Gwarmaccess (100 gas)`` with a much cheaper stack read.
 Other less obvious fixes/optimizations include having local memory caches of state variable structs, or having local caches of state variable contracts/addresses.